Unable to find any listings.

 Come discover why Big Bear Lake is one of Southern California’s most treasured vacation destinations.
 Relax in modern comforts while experiencing the meditative effect of the mountains by staying in one of our hand-selected vacation rentals in Big Bear.

-Whether you want your next Big Bear Lake vacation home to be a huge, multi-story rustic mansion or a small, practical ski cabin, we surely have the perfect home for you.
+Whether you want your next Big Bear Lake vacation rental home to be a huge, multi-story rustic mansion or a small, practical ski cabin, we surely have the perfect home for you.
 With over 300 homes total to choose from, we highly recommend narrowing your search using our Advanced Search filters.

 Escape the hustle of the Big City year-round and find tranquility at Big Bear Lake.
 Book your vacation home with Big Bear Vacations today!